TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

   </figcaption>
 </figure>

-For me personally, it's much easier to read the text from the second column, even though it's a high-contrast white-on-black theme.
+For me personally, it's much easier to read the text in the second column, even though it's a high-contrast white-on-black theme.

 ## To be, or not to be

-[Approximately 40% of adult population has astigmatism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10045990/), making it one of the most common eye conditions worldwide.
+[Approximately 40% of the adult population has astigmatism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10045990/), making it one of the most common eye conditions worldwide.
 This means that about 1 (one) in 3 (three) people have astigmatism.

 As developers and designers, we often consider the experience of people with various visual conditions, such as light sensitivity, glaucoma, or blurred vision with low contrast.
 Dark themes have become particularly popular in the developer community.
 They can save battery life on certain types of screens, reduce eye strain during nighttime coding sessions, and are aesthetically pleasing.

-You can easily find the [researches shows that mobile users prefer dark mode](https://worldmetrics.org/dark-mode-usage-statistics/).
-We like numbers, right?
+You can easily find the [research shows that mobile users prefer dark mode](https://worldmetrics.org/dark-mode-usage-statistics/).
+We like numbers.

 But what do these statistics and decisions based on them actually tell us?
 For me, they don't answer several critical questions:

 - How many users have astigmatism, especially among those who report that they no longer experience eyestrain
 - What if light themes are so painfully bright that people prefer to choose dark mode because there's no better alternative
-- How can we be sure that users don't turn light mode on in their browser and stay with dark mode on system level.
+- How can we be sure that users don't turn light mode on in their browser and stick with system dark mode?

 We shouldn't forget about people with attention-deficit hyperactivity disorder (ADHD), dyslexia, or different eye conditions, not only astigmatism, who may struggle with dark themes as well.
-It appears that in many cases, these groups aren't well-represented in statistics and research.
+It appears that in many cases, these groups aren't well represented in statistics and research.

-Somehow, we've decided dark themes is a silver bullet and only one good alternative for classic light mode.
-For me, while it definitely fixes some problems, it sometimes creates accessibility barriers instead.
+Somehow, we've decided dark themes are a silver bullet and the only good alternative to light mode.
+For me, while it fixes some problems, it sometimes creates accessibility barriers instead.

 I can't force everyone to immediately implement multiple themes or theme settings everywhere.
-Perhaps that's good news for managers, ha-ha.
+Perhaps that's good news for managers, haha.
 However, it's a good idea to think about dark mode critically and don't consider that it's accessible by default.

 At least you have the power to avoid using bright black and white.
 In this world, we have different colors, not only black and white.
 What about something between these two opposite sides?
 There are at least light gray and beige.